Gambling, Guide

 Inside Bets vs. Outside Bets: Payouts and Odds

-Roulette bets are divided into two categories: Inside Bets (single numbers or small groups with high payouts) and Outside Bets (large groups with low payouts).
-Understanding the payout structure helps you decide which numbers to cover.
+Roulette bets split into two categories: inside bets (single numbers or small groups with high payouts) and outside bets (large groups with low payouts).

 Inside Bets (High Payout, Low Win Probability)